Brachioradial Pruritis – Neuropathic itch

 Too much sun?
 Cervical spine and neck instability?
 Both?

 When people have itching of unknown origins they will typically be sent off to the dermatologist.
 This probably happened to you.
-The initial treatments offered were probably more potent or heavy-duty prescription ointments and creams to those you had already bought over the counter or on the internet.
+The initial treatments offered were probably more potent or heavy-duty prescription ointments and creams than those you had already bought over the counter or on the internet.
 When these treatments are not working or have been eliminated from being useful for you, the next step is of course to dig deeper and look for other things.

 If you are often out in the sun, the sun becomes an easy culprit.
 As you will see in our patient story, she was told by her dermatologist to avoid the sun, after two months of sun avoidance and no relief our patient decided that the sun was not the problem.

-A paper is the Journal of the American Academy of Dermatology (1) found that the itching described as brachioradial pruritus, could be from the sun, it could be from neck instability causing compression in the cervical root nerves among many causes.
+A paper in the Journal of the American Academy of Dermatology (1) found that the itching described as brachioradial pruritus, could be from the sun, it could be from neck instability causing compression in the cervical root nerves among many causes.
 People could also be at greater risk if they had neck instability and problems in the cervical spine and spent a lot of time in the sun.

 So it could be from too much sun, cervical spine and neck instability, and both.
 Here is what the research says:

+What the doctors at Harvard Medical School describe is what we see in many people that come to our center.
+Difficult to understand problem.
+A difficult-to-understand problem is a difficult-to-treat problem.
+People lived with it.
 For some of our patients with cervical instability, that in the past they could get an itching rash when exposed to too much sun was an understood consequence of being outside.
 The idea that it was coming from a neck problem, may not be as well understood.

 Digital Motion X-Ray (DMX) demonstrates cervical spine instability.

 From those of you reading this article and researching your itching problem the idea that your problem is coming from the neck or nerves may not be a new one as you may have symptoms of neck pain and instability and itching is one skin manifestation of many you may suffer from.
-Please see our article: Skin Pain, Hot and Cold Skin: Are fixing upper cervical neck instability problems the missing treatment?
+Please see our article: Skin Pain, Hot, and Cold Skin: Are fixing upper cervical neck instability problems the missing treatment?

 The images of the patient’s neck will be explained below.
 Based on these images we could then suggest beyond a reasonable doubt that the patient’s itching was related to her cervical spine instability.